slm37102/DSTR/DEBUG.md

 if (selectedPlaylist->length < userSong) should change to (selectedPlaylist->songList->length) 才对 not ma?
 Cause we are checking the length of selectedPlaylist 的 songList not the playlist class itself 的 length 啊

+- ya true same as the problem as 7. last time me too confuse on this part ba haha

 11. PlaylistMenu(), case 6, case 'n',
 The if{} statement should check (selectedSong->next) instead of (selectedSong->prev) not ma?
 Cause it is checking for next song.

+- ya haha copy forgot change